YousefKurchaloy/Intro-to-Web-Development-Project/README.md

 - **CSS**: Styling for a visually attractive design.
 - **JavaScript**: Adding interactivity and dynamic behavior.
 - **Bootstrap**: Enhancing responsiveness and aesthetics.

-## 🖥️ Live Demo:
-The website is hosted online for public access.
-[Team 6](https://team6.me/)

-Feel free to explore the project, use it as a learning resource, or provide feedback.
-This project reflects our dedication to creating impactful and accessible educational tools through modern web development!